blu3tan/rock_paper_scissors/README.md

 One of my first goal for the graphical side was to provide with the game an original user experience but at the same time keeping it simple.
-I have used a custom svg with an attached image and the buttons mapped on top as vector shapes so the project is fully responsive.
+I have used a custom svg with an attached image and the buttons mapped on top as vector shapes so the project is fully responsive, although the ux and visibility on mobile is far from optimal but i decided not to fall deeper into the rabbit hole.

 CREDITS: